 So what are the advantages and disadvantages of training with your body weight versus weights?

 Calisthenics provides four major advantages to weight training.

 1) Calisthenics is Free

-And you don’t need a gym membership.
+This means that you don’t need weights, equipment, or a gym membership.

 2) Calisthenics Provides A Greater Degree of Freedom

 Because calisthenics requires little to no equipment, you can exercise just about whenever or wherever you want.

 Your gym is closed?
 No problem.

 You are away and the hotel gym sucks?
 No problem.